 AMSD understands the importance of providing its members with factual, concise and timely information on key issues affecting public schools.
 Using regular email updates and social media, AMSD keeps members continuously up-to-date about the progress of the current legislative session.

-The 2020 AMSD Legislative Preview
+2020 AMSD Legislative Priorities

 AMSD’s Board of Directors believes that its lobbying efforts are most effective when the organization plays a role in shaping the broader public debate on K-12 issues and advocates for policies that benefit the State as a whole.
 The following documents are position papers about critical education policy issues.